anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

-You could see these firmwares in your computer with this:
+You can see these firmwares in your computer with this:

 > ls /lib/firmware/intel/sof-tplg/sof-tgl*

 These firmwares are provided by Sound Open Firmware.
-I'm not going to deep in this section because reviewing the firmwares for Matebook-X Pro 2021, it is using v2.1 sof-bin versions that is actual installed, so you don't need to install sof-bin AUR Package.
+I'm not going to deep into this section because, reviewing the firmwares for Matebook-X Pro 2021, it uses v2.1 sof-bin versions that actually installed, so you don't need to install the sof-bin AUR Package.

-:exclamation:*Probably if you have a different architecture or your firmware is missing you would be interested on this [sof-bin repo](https://github.com/thesofproject/sof-bin) and get more info [here](https://forums.linuxmint.com/viewtopic.php?f=42&t=373391).*
+:exclamation:*Probably, if you have a different architecture or your firmware is missing, you would be interested in this [sof-bin repo](https://github.com/thesofproject/sof-bin) and get more info [here](https://forums.linuxmint.com/viewtopic.php?f=42&t=373391).*

-It's normal that the problem persist of the bad sound with low volume, so you can run this:
+It's expected that the problem persists with bad sound with low volume.
+Try to run this:

 > ls /usr/share/alsa/

-And you will find the configurations that takes alsa for your driver in the "*ucm*" directory.
-The configurations inside not working for this computer so we have 2 options, "**remove them**" or "**find new configuration**".
-In my case I removed them and it works, but I will explain both situations
+And you will find the configurations that ALSA takes for your driver in the "*ucm*" directory.
+The configurations inside are not working for this computer, so we have two options, "**remove them**" or "**find a new configuration**".
+In my case, I removed them, and it works, but I will explain both situations.

 - Remove them

-  Make a backup of your configurations and let the ucm directory empty.
+  Make a backup of your configurations and leave the ucm directory empty.

   > mkdir backup_alsa_ucm && cd backup_alsa_ucm && sudo mv /usr/share/alsa/ucm2/* .

-  In case your directory is called *ucm2* renamed to *ucm*
+  In case your directory is called *ucm2* renamed to *ucm*.

   >  mv /usr/share/alsa/ucm2/ /usr/share/alsa/ucm/

-  And reboot the computer, check volume sound, if you notice the speakers and quality change when you reduce the volume, you need to find the new configurations otherwise you have fixed the error and only we need to increase the quality sound in this section: [increase quality sound section](#-Increase-Quality-Sound).
+  Reboot the computer and check the volume sound; if you notice the speakers and quality change when you reduce the volume, you must find the new configurations.
+Otherwise, you have fixed the error and we only need to increase the sound quality in this section: [increase sound quality section](#Increase-Sound-Quality).

-  :exclamation: *Remember I mean bad quality because it's not the best but when you reduce the volume the quality is extremely horrible*
+  :exclamation: *Remember, I mean bad quality because it's not the best, but when you reduce the volume, the quality is extremely horrible*

 - Find new configuration

-  Check this [ucm repository](https://github.com/thesofproject/alsa-ucm-conf/tree/master) and you will find configurations for many computers, clone it.
+  Check this [ucm repository](https://github.com/thesofproject/alsa-ucm-conf/tree/master), and you will find configurations for many computers; clone it.

   > git clone https://github.com/thesofproject/alsa-ucm-conf.git --branch master

-  As you can see this repository contains *ucm* empty and *ucm2* dirs with a lot of configurations, you need to replace the content of ucm2 with these new ones and reboot everytime.
+  As you can see, this repository contains *ucm* empty and *ucm2* dirs with many configurations; you need to replace the content of ucm2 with these new ones and reboot every time.

-  Firstly backup your ucm content:
+  Firstly, backup your ucm content:

   >mkdir backup_alsa_ucm && cd backup_alsa_ucm && sudo mv /usr/share/alsa/ucm2/ .